A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Introduction

-\myparagraph{Past work.} The {\BDPS} problem was first introduced independently by Hajek~\cite{hajek_unit_packets_01} and~Kesselman~{\etal}~\cite{kesselman_buffer_overflow_04}, who both gave a proof that the greedy algorithm (that always schedules the heaviest packet) is $2$-competitive.
-Hajek's paper also contained a proof of a lower bound of $\phi\approx 1.618$ on the competitive ratio.
+\myparagraph{Past work.} The {\BDPS} problem was first introduced independently by Hajek~\cite{hajek_unit_packets_01} and~Kesselman~{\etal}~\cite{kesselman_buffer_overflow_04}, who both gave a proof that the greedy algorithm (that always transmits the heaviest packet) is $2$-competitive.
+Hajek's paper also contains a proof of a lower bound of $\phi\approx 1.618$ on the competitive ratio.
 The same lower bound was later discovered independently by Andelman~{\etal}~\cite{andelman_queueing_policies_03,Zhu04} and also by Chin~{\etal}~\cite{chin_partial_job_values_03} in a different, but equivalent setting.
 Improving over the greedy algorithm, Chrobak~{\etal}~\cite{chrobak_improved_buffer_04,chrobak_improved_buffer_07} gave an online algorithm with competitive ratio $1.939$.
-This was subsequently improved to $1.854$ by Li~{\etal}~\cite{Li_better_online_07}, and to $1.828$ by Englert and Westermann~\cite{englert_suppressed_packets_12}, which, prior to the present paper, has been the best upper bound known.
+This ratio was subsequently improved to $1.854$ by Li~{\etal}~\cite{Li_better_online_07}, and to $1.828$ by Englert and Westermann~\cite{englert_suppressed_packets_12}.
+This value of $1.828$, prior to our work, has remained the best upper bound on the competitive ratio of {\BDPS} in the published literature.